- Linell Bonnette

 - Due to the above experience, I've started using Obsidian for my notetaking because, worst case scenario, all of my files are still just markdown files.
 If I'm not using Notion day to day for everything else, it loses some of the appeal in general.

 - The SEO experience of Notion wasn't great for me.
 I don't rigorously track my website's SEO performance or anything, but the super scientific test of "when I google my name, where does my website rank" wasn't encouraging at all.
-It feel from being consistently among the first result or two to being 'below the fold.'
-The point of this site is more or a digital resume and online notebook than anything else, but it still feels valuable for Google to let folks know that it exists.
+It fell from being consistently among the first few results to being 'below the fold.'
+The point of this site is more of a digital resume and online notebook than anything else, but it still feels valuable for Google to let folks know that it exists.

 - I wanted more control of what's actually happening.
 My Notion site was setup using a Cloudflare worker that redirected pages and, while it seemed simple enough, I did just copy/paste the setup.
-This site is definitely overkill for my needs, but it's one that I do understand pretty well and I know that I can do just about anything I want to with it instead of being limited to what Notion allows.
+This site is definitely overkill for my needs, but it's one that I do understand pretty well and I know that I can do just about anything I want to with, opposed to being limited to what Notion allows.

 None of that is in any way a dig at Notion: the product is truly great, I just think it isn't quite right for me at the moment.
 My vague plans going forward are to use this site as my "put together" site and that it will hold my resume and any polished content.
 I think that I'm going to investigate using Obsidian Publish to enable me to create a

 notes. subdomain that will then host all of that sort of content.